-The College of the Arts (COTA) at CSULB is California's largest and most comprehensive publicly funded school for the arts, with approximately 3,500 undergraduate and graduate majors.
-It includes the School of Art, the Bob Cole Conservatory of Music, the departments of Dance, Design, Film and Electronic Arts, and Theatre Arts, as well as the University Art Museum (UAM), and the Carpenter Performing Arts Center (CPAC).
+The College of the Arts (COTA) at CSULB is California's largest and most comprehensive publicly funded school for the arts, with approximately 3,800 undergraduate and graduate majors.
+It includes the School of Art, the Bob Cole Conservatory of Music and the departments of Dance, Design, Film and Electronic Arts, and Theatre Arts, as well as the University Art Museum (UAM), and the Carpenter Performing Arts Center (CPAC).

 The college features seven different performance venues seating 2,500 patrons, and multiple exhibition spaces offering more than 9,600 sq ft of designated areas for art and design installations and shows.
 These facilities annually house approximately 500 arts and arts-focused events, welcoming more than 150,000 audience members and exhibit visitors to the CSULB campus.

-CSULB's Department of Dance is regularly ranked among the top ten educational programs in the nation.
+CSULB's Dance Program is regularly ranked among the top ten educational programs in the nation.
 Its impressive dance facilities include 93,000 sq. ft of studios and a 250-seat theatre.
 Because of the professional and personal ties of its highly experienced faculty, CSULB has been granted permission to restage works by Martha Graham and Twyla Tharp, a highly unusual honor for a university dance program.
-In fall 2012, the Department of Dance hosted legendary choreographer Bill T. Jones, who staged one of his pieces on CSULB dancers.
-Recent graduate Chris Phan was selected by Mr. Jones for a prestigious New York apprenticeship with his company.